lucasparada20/brp_heur/README.md

 # brp_heur
 An implementation of the ALNS metaheuristic for the bicycle repositioning problem.
 This is the algorithm that provided an upper bound to the rebalancing problem in [Technical Report](https://www.cirrelt.ca/documentstravail/cirrelt-2025-02.pdf).

+If you are interested in the generalization of the brp, namely the bicycle repositioning problem with stochastic demands (sbrp), then the code and results can be found in this [repo](https://github.com/lucasparada20/sbrp_heur)

 ## Building the code in Linux

 1. Clone the repository and add executable permission to a script that will call CMake for you: